Your guide to covering up post-injectable bruising

-First, you have to neutralize with a concealer for bruises
+First, you have to neutralize the problem

 A neutralizing concealer can cover up any bruise.
 Neutralizing colors are those which appear opposite each other on the color wheel: Green neutralizes red, for example, and blue neutralizes orange.
-You’ll want to follow the application of the concealer with some foundation.
+You’ll want to follow application of the concealer with some foundation.
 This will cover the bruise completely.

 An innovative makeup trick that helps draw attention to other features of your face, highlighting makes imperfections less apparent.
 You can highlight your cheekbones, the inside portion of your eyelids, and the area below your eyebrows with light, shiny powder.